 • Airline tickets and itinerary

-• Travel insurance details
+• Credit cards and travel insurance details

 Leave one copy with a contactable friend at home and take the other with you (separate from the originals) or give it to a friend who is travelling with you.